 For Toddler Teachers, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
 Survey participants with less than five years' experience pocket $22K on average, but those with five to 10 years of experience enjoy a much bigger median of $24K.
 The average pay reported by folks with 10 to 20 years of experience is around $25K.
 Toddler Teachers with more than 20 years of experience report incomes that are only modestly higher; the median for these old hands hovers around $26K.

 Pay Difference by Location

-Surpassing the national average by 35 percent, Toddler Teachers in Los Angeles receive some of the highest pay in the country.
-Toddler Teachers will also find cushy salaries in Boston (+35 percent), New York (+30 percent), Seattle (+29 percent), and Chicago (+29 percent).
-Houston ranks last in the field for pay, reporting salaries 12 percent below the national average.
-Below-median salaries also turn up in Phoenix and St. Louis (9 percent lower and 7 percent lower, respectively).
+Surpassing the national average by 36 percent, Toddler Teachers in Los Angeles receive some of the highest pay in the country.
+Toddler Teachers can also look forward to large paychecks in cities like Boston (+34 percent), New York (+29 percent), Seattle (+29 percent), and Chicago (+23 percent).
+Trailing the national average by 15 percent, Houston is the market with the smallest paychecks.
+A couple other locations with smaller-than-average paychecks include Phoenix (9 percent lower) and St. Louis (8 percent lower).